sriprasanna/market-trade/README.md

   - Dashboard

 ### Message Processor
-Message processor is built on top [Serverless] framework.
-API endpoint is built using AWS API Gateway, which triggers a AWS Lambda function when a HTTP POST request is sent.
-Lambda function validates and persists the posted transaction in DynamoDB, and pushes transaction to an AWS SQS Queue.
+The Message processor is built using [Serverless] framework.
+The API endpoint is built using AWS API Gateway, which triggers a AWS Lambda function when a HTTP POST request is sent.
+The Lambda function validates and persists the posted transaction in DynamoDB, and pushes the transaction to an AWS SQS Queue.

 **Why DynamoDB?**
  - Fast and predictable performance